ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 ![Example 2 User Input](../fig/nmt_dbfix_ex3_fig2.png)

-After pressing 'Next' after filling in the relevant information, more user input will be shown for you to pick the relevant table.
+Once you press 'Next' after filling in the relevant information, more user input will be shown for you to pick the relevant table.
 Since this was for nsbs.otn_transmitters, you can choose 'otn_transmitters' from the drop-down:

 ![Example 3 More User Input](../fig/nmt_dbfix_ex3_fig3.png)

-After pressing 'Next' after filling in the relevant information, the backend code will perform verifications on the changes to make sure no errors will result from the change.
+Once you press 'Next' after filling in the relevant information, the backend code will perform verifications on the changes to make sure no errors will result from the change.
 If this is the case, the change will not occur and an error message will be displayed showing why the change was not made.

 If the verifications pass, the notebook will display the updates it will be doing and display an 'Update' button for you to press once you have verified that the notebook is making the correct changes.

-**IMPORTANT** Please double check the update steps to ensure the notebook is performing accurately.
+⭐ **IMPORTANT** ⭐ Please double check the update steps to ensure the notebook is performing accurately.

 Once 'Update' is pressed, the notebook will display a success message describing the successful change.

-If you have a gitlab token authorization associated with your kdbx, as mentioned above, the notebook will automatically add the updates and success message in a comment to the created Gitlab ticket.
+If you have a gitlab token authorization associated with your kdbx, as mentioned above, the notebook will automatically comment the updates and success message in the created Gitlab ticket.
 Otherwise, it will tell you to copy and paste the update list and success message.

 #### Example 4: Fixing duplicate downloads
-Let's say for the fourth example, you are verifying event data and an error pops up from ipython-utilites saying that there are duplicate downloads and the instructions direct you to the 'fix duplicate downloads' database fix notebooks.
+Let's say for the fourth example, you are verifying event data and an error pops up from ipython-utilites saying that there are duplicate downloads and the instructions direct you to the 'fix duplicate downloads' Database Fix Notebook.

 The first step would be to create a Gitlab issue with the collection code and linking the detections Gitlab issue that you were working on when this error popped up.